overestimate/sodarain/README.md

 # scuffedJB
-an extremely scuffed untethered jailbreak based on asdfugil's haxx, taurine installed using another exploit
+an extremely scuffed untethered jailbreak based on asdfugil's haxx and taurine, installed using another exploit (i.e. checkra1n)